wasmCloud/wadm/README.md

 metadata:
   name: hello-world
   annotations:
-    version: v0.0.1
     description: 'HTTP hello world demo'
 spec:
   components:
     - name: http-component
       type: component
       properties:
-        # Your manifest will point to the path of the built component, you can also
-        # start published components from OCI registries
+        # Run components from OCI registries as below or from a local .wasm component binary.
         image: wasmcloud.azurecr.io/http-hello-world:0.1.0
       traits:
         # One replica of this component will run